-7. For you, which qualities make a good protagonist in a novel?
-They need to be intriguing, someone ('d want to spend time listening to, characters that reveal their soul without actually baring it.
-8. What type of book are you normally attracted to?
-I read many different kinds of books, though I'd probably steer clear of horror.
-9. Have you ever read an entire book in one sitting? one sitting?
-Plenty of times, I love it when I've got the time to do it.
-10. When was the last time you got completely lost in a book?
+- I really wouldn't know, a week maybe.
+6. Have you ever aspired to being an author? - 7.
+For you, which qualities make a good protagonist in a novel?
+They need to be intriguing, someone (d want to - spend time listening to, characters that reveal their soul without actually baring it.
+8. What type of book are you normally attracted to7 - I read many different kinds of books, though I'd - probably steer clear of horror.
+9. Have you ever read an entire book in one sitting? - one sitting?
+Plenty of times, I love it when I've got the time to - do it.
+10. When was the last time you got com- - pletely lost in a book?
 This week.
-I read Stasiland by Anna Funder.
-11. If you were trapped on a desert island, which book would you want with vou?
-Something huge.
+I read Stasiland by Anna Funder. - - 11.
+If you were trapped on a desert island, which book would you want with - vou? - Something huge.
 12. Do you prefer hardback or paperback?

-13. What do you think of Mographies-money making schemes or genuinely 14.
-Lastly, has a book ever made you cry?
+Paperback - 13.
+What do you think of biographies money making schemes or genuinely - interesting? - 14.
+Lastly, has a book everynade you cry?
+Of course.

-B (6)

-BOOKS ON FILM

-The Constant Gardener

-John Le Carre Coronet £6,99
+BOOKS ON FILM The Constant Gardener John Le Carre Coronet £6.99

-THE NUMBER ONE BESTSELLER enya, London, Alba, Italy, Germany, Switzerland and Canada provide the international backdrop to le Carre's nonetheless claustrophobic thriller, The Constant Gardener.
-Don't expect an average, unchallenging spy-choses there is only one spy in illis novel and he is neither the main protagomist nor in a role that is in any way decisive to the plot.
-The Constant Gardener is not of spies, but certainly of espionage: of the tainted glamour of the Foreign Office and the cold-hearted capitalism of international pharmaceuticals; of dishumant footpers with uniform control and protections and the cold-hearted capitalism of international pharmaceuticals; of dishumant control and uniform control and protections and the cold-hearted capitalism. diplomats, doctors, aid workers, scientists and brutal murder It is not a brilliantly written narrative, but it is thrillingly paced.
+THE NUMBER ONE BESTSELLER Kenya, London, Alba, Haly, Germany, Switzerland and Ganada provide the international backdrop to le Carre's.
+Sometheless claustrophobic thriller, The Constant Gardener.
+Don't expect an average, unchallenging spy-chesse there is only one spy in fills novel and he is neither the main protagonistion in a role that is many way decisive to the plot.
+The Constant Gardener is not of spies, but certainly of espi-onage: of the tainted gamour of the Foreign Office and the cold-hearted capitalism of international pharmaceuticals; of rindowst decistor, rid unreferer circuitte and healt murdee diplomats, doctors, aid workers, scientists and brutal murder It is not a brilliantly written narrative, but it is thrillingly paced.
 The plot is subtle enough to intrigue without being so complex as to utterly perplex.
-Tessa Quayle, lawyer and wife compact as to their yetypes, is murdered on an overland trip, the purpose of which is unknown.
+Tessa Quayle, lawyer and wife to a British dipionat in Kanya, is murdered on an overland trip, the purpose of which is unknown.
 Her companion on the trip, an African-Belgian doctor and aid worker who was suspected to be her lover, has disappeared and their driver has been left decapitated in their vehicle. decapitated in their vehicle.
-We learn from the start that there is a scandal to be covered up and interests to be preserved in the wake of their murder, but the scandal we originally suspect turns out to be misleading and it is unclear at first what these interests might be and to whom they apply.
-The novel we essentially the gradual revelation of these implications as Tessa's husband, Justin, fights to expose the conspiracy behind her death.
-To say more would be to ruin the now!'s structure. to ruin the novel's structure.
-The revulsion we feel for characters such as the nauseatingly self-satisfied diplomat Woodrow demonstrates the vivid ningly sen-satisfied uppoints troubled demonstrates the wild-ness of le Carré's narration: there are characters to despise and adore in this novel.
-There are none left alive who are blame-less and few who are entirely culpable.
-It is this realistic aspect to the crime which makes the novel so gratifying; it is not black and white, there are few clear demarcations and the normal pack and write, there are lew tiest unentrations and the complexities of diplomacy, medical ethics, loyalties, lust and ambition are fully represented.
-By no means perfect and uneven at times, The Constant Gardener is an impressive, warmly recommended thriller nonetheless and the film version out in cinemas this week will need to be extremely loyal to the novel to do it justice.
-Freddie Huntley
+We learn from the start that there is a scandal to be covered up and interests to be preserved in the wake of their murder, but the scandal we originally suspect turns out to be mislead-ing and it is unclear at first what these interests might be and to whom they apply.
+The novel we essentially the gradual reve-lation of these implications as Tessa's husband, Justin, fights to expose the conspiracy behind her death.
+To say more would be to unit the novel's structure. to ruin the novel's structure.
+The revulsion we feel for characters such as the nauseatingly self-satisfied diplomat Woodrow demonstrates the wivid ingly sensatisfied upboting robustic work and the solution of the solution of The back and while, there are two there there are the constructions and the complexities of diplomacy, medical ethics, loyalties, lust and ambition are fully represented.
+By no means perfect and uneven at times, The Constant Gardener is an impressive, wermly recommended thriller nonetheless and the film version out in chemas this week will used to here the film version out in chemas this week will and the the terms of the destination of th need to be extremely loyal to the novel to do it justice.
+(7/10) Freddie Huntley